Input Data#

 CRAM#

-A compressed read alignment map file is a compressed version of a SAM file.
+A compressed read alignment map file is another binary file standard.
 It is a binary file that is smaller than a BAM file, but still contains all of the same information.

 FinaleToolkit requires that CRAM files be CRAI indexed.
 Therefore, you should have an associated .cram.crai file in the same directory of your input data.